Look for "dry packed" not soaked, wet, or treated scallops. Dry packed scallops taste better and haven't been artificially plumped up with water.

 2 Simmer the scallops on the stovetop: Place scallops in a medium sauté pan.
 Add the wine and a pinch of salt.
 Bring to a boil, reduce heat to a simmer, cover and simmer for 4 minutes, no longer.

-Transfer the scallops to a 1 1/2-quart casserole baking dish.
+Transfer the scallops to a 1 1/2-quart casserole baking dish using a spatula and arrange in a single layer.
+It's ok if they're a little crowded or if a few overlap.
 Pour off the cooking liquid to a separate container and reserve.

 3 Cook the onions: Heat 3 tablespoons butter in the sauté pan on medium heat.
 Add the onions and cook until wilted, a couple minutes.